Holly Morehouse, PhD

 Vicki is the principal at Jericho Elementary School and has been working with students in Vermont as a teacher and principal for 35 years.

-Executive Director of Winooski, St. Albans, and Middlebury Academic Centers, Community College of Vermont (CCV)
+Dean of Enrollment and Community Relations, Community College of Vermont (CCV)

 Katie has worked in higher education since 1997, beginning as an admissions counselor at her alma mater, Middlebury College.
 In 2002, she graduated from the University of Vermont’s Higher Education and Student Affairs program.
 She has worked at the Community College of Vermont for the past fourteen years in a variety of roles including Coordinator of Academic Services and Co-Director of Secondary Education Initiatives, where she was involved with ACT 77 and the Expanded Learning Task Force.
 She has served on the Building Bright Futures Council, and she is currently on the board of Vermont Family Network.